 - Academic recommendations from two subject area teachers (for preferential review)

-- A complete report for, and results of, a recent psychoeducational assessment, such as:
+- A complete report for, and results of, a recent psychoeducational assessment (preferably within the last three years), such as:

 - WAIS-III or WAIS-IV or comparable